-Put one piece of Kaymak on a service plate, pour some honey, sprinkle some crumbled pistacchio and a few pieces shredded almond on top and enjoy :)
+Put one piece of Kaymak on a serving dish, pour some honey, sprinkle some crumbled pistachio and a few pieces shredded almond on top and enjoy :)

 You can also serve Kaymak any kind of Turkish Dessert made with pastry like Turkish Baklava, Revani or Apricot Dessert.

 Give Turkish Kaymak a try, it's very delicious :) You can mix Kaymak with honey or jam using a fork and spread it over a fresh Turkish Rustic Bread slice, sprinkle some pistachios or almonds on top and have it for breakfast, you'll enjoy it :)

 If you want thicker Kaymak, use 4 cups (1L) of whipping cream 35%, and use a 3L Pyrex dish.